matrix-org/rageshake/README.md

 username/password provided in the environment.
 A browsable list, collated by report submission date and time.

+A whole directory can be downloaded as a tarball by appending the parameter `?format=tar.gz` to the end of the URL path

 ### POST `/api/submit`

 Submission endpoint: this is where applications should send their reports.